Discover Georgia

 Day 10 - Kutaisi - Gori - Uplistsikhe - Kaspi -Tbilisi

-For lunch today, you will visit a local family where you will become familiar with the local peasant life.
-Enjoy a delicious meal of homemade food.
-Explore their gardens and vineyards, followed by a delicious homemade lunch.
-Experience some of the warmest hospitality in Georgia!
-Then its time to get hands on and participate in Churchkhela making (Georgian sweets).
-On the way back to Tblisi, you will visit a traditional Georgian wine cellar.
-Here you will taste wine made by the traditional way, in a Kvevri (clay vessel).
-This method of wine making is inscribed in the UNESCO intangible heritage list.
+On the way back to Tbilisi, you will visit a traditional Georgian wine cellar, where you will taste wine made in the traditional way, in a Kvevri (clay vessel).
+This winemaking method is inscribed in the UNESCO Intangible Heritage list.
 Return to Tbilisi in the afternoon.
 (B,L)

 Day 12 - Departure